System Reliability and Availability

 Consider a system like the Xenon switching system.
 In Xenon, XEN cards handle the call processing for digital trunks connected to the XEN cards.
 The system has been designed to incrementally add XEN cards to handle subscriber load.
 Now consider the case of a Xenon switch configured with 10 XEN cards.
 Should we consider the system to be unavailable when one XEN card fails?
 This doesn't seem right, as 90% of subscribers are still being served.

 In such systems where failure of a component leads to some users losing service, system availability has to be defined by considering the percentage of users affected by the failure.
 For example, in Xenon the system might be considered unavailable if 30% of the subscribers are affected.
 This translates to 3 XEN cards out of 10 failing.
-The availability for this system can be computed by calculating A(p,q) as specified below:
+We need a formula to calculate the availability when a system with 7 XEN cards is considered as available.

 Availability Computation Example